- TOP CITIES

 -

-Circulating tumor (ct)DNA: The ctDNA is being studied as a tool for monitoring response to treatment, for observing early signs of disease recurrence, and as a way to determine the disease's resistance to the ongoing treatment.
+Circulating tumor (ct)DNA: ctDNA is studied to monitor treatment response, detect early disease recurrence, and identify resistance to treatment.

 -